 which is the post slug.

 The term “slug” is one of the few words that comes directly from the early days of the printing press when hot lead was melted into molds of letters, which made up the words of the article.
-Following the handwritten article, the letter molds were assembled by hand and the lead poured into the molds.
-When it cooled, the result was a line of lead with a sentence the width of the column, called the slug.
+When it cooled, the result was a line of lead with a sentence and it was called the slug.
 Then the next column width line of text, and the next, and the next would be created, stacked on top of each other inside of a galley.
-The chase, or galley as some called it, would be put in the letterpress, ink would be rolled over the lead slugs in the galley, and when pressed against the paper, the words would be imprinted.
+The chase holding the galley of words and sentences in a block, or galley as some called it, would be put in the letterpress, ink would be rolled over the lead slugs, and when pressed against the paper, the words would be imprinted.

 An expert typesetter in those days could set a line of type and work the machines quite quickly, but you can imagine the frustration of spelling mistakes or last minute changes to the text or titles – a new line of type would have to be created again from the molds and inserted into the galleys before the printing began.
 Insert or remove a word, and the whole story might have to be reset in lead slugs as the width of the lines might change.
 Unlike today’s computers with easy editing abilities, once it was printed, there was no turning back.